SadS4ndWiCh/satmwf/README.md

 #### DIS Message

-A `DIS` message can be sent both by client and server.
+A `DIS` message can be sent only by the server.

-In client POV, the message is sent to request to be disconnected from the server.
-In that way, the server can handle a properly disconnection and notify all other clients that one client exit.
+When a client disconnect, the server sends the `DIS` message to all other clients to notify that a client was left from the chat.

 ```c
 struct DISMessage {